State University of New York Upstate Medical University: Syracuse University College of Medicine (1871-1950)

-In 1871 Hobart disbanded GMC and sold its library, anatomical specimens, and other tangible assets to Dean John Towler.
+In 1871, Hobart disbanded GMC and sold its library, anatomical specimens, and other tangible assets to Dean John Towler.
 Acting as a private citizen, Towler donated these materials to the new Syracuse University on condition that the trustees immediately establish an AMA-approved medical school.
-Thus the Syracuse University College of Medicine came into being on December 4, 1871, with Frederick Hyde as dean.
+Thus, the Syracuse University College of Medicine came into being on December 4, 1871, with Frederick Hyde as dean.

-In 1876, Sarah Loguen Fraser became the first woman to gain an MD from the college, now known as the SUNY Upstate Medical University and is believe to be only the fourth African-American women to become a licensed physician in the United States.
+In 1876, Sarah Loguen Fraser became the first woman to gain an MD from the college, now known as the SUNY Upstate Medical University, and is believed to be the fourth African-American woman to become a licensed physician in the United States.
 A portrait of Dr Sarah Loguen Fraser hangs in the Upstate Medical University's library.
-Other commemorations of Dr Loguen Fraser include a campus street and building named in her honor, as well as scholarship from the Norton College of Medicine.
+Other commemorations of Dr Loguen Fraser include a campus street and building named in her honor, as well as a scholarship from the Norton College of Medicine.
+In 2025, a statue of Sarah Loguen Fraser was erected on the Upstate campus.

-Syracuse Medical College class of 1897 (pictured in 1894).

 In the latter part of the century, the SU College of Medicine was among the first to institute a graded medical instruction program, with definite pre-clinical and clinical years and organize its curriculum according to the so-called "German model," with intense scientific and especially laboratory training for students in the first two years, and rigorous clinical training on rounds thereafter.

 This tradition of steadily improving educational methods, practices, and facilities placed the SU College of Medicine in a good light for the Carnegie Foundation's Flexner Report in 1910.
-The Flexner Report hastened the demise of many medical schools in the United States and Canada, but, as Abraham Flexner wrote, "Of the eleven medical schools now existing in the state, only the bona-fide university departments can then expect to survive: outside of New York city, Syracuse University alone has just now a chance."
+The Flexner Report hastened the demise of many medical schools in the United States and Canada, but, as Abraham Flexner wrote, "Of the eleven medical schools now existing in the state, only the bona-fide university departments can then expect to survive: outside of New York City, Syracuse University alone has just now a chance."